-- medical documentation, an inherited, incurable disease or condition that may render them incapable of caring for their persons or administering their estates in the future. - 2.
-The law seems harsh on grandchildren of a predeceased child few grandchildren will qualify, even though very young, because the grandchild will be a forced heir only if his deceased parent (your child) would have been less than the age of 24 at the date of your death, or if the grandchild is disabled and his parent (your child) has predeceased you. - D. Exception a person can disinherit a forced heir for "just cause," which is defined by the Civil Code as follows: - Art.
+- 2. The law seems harsh on grandchildren of a predeceased child -- few grandchildren will qualify, even though very young, because the grandchild will be a forced heir only if his deceased parent (your child) would have been less than the age of 24 at the date of your death, or if the grandchild is disabled and his parent (your child) has predeceased you. - D. Exception -- a person can disinherit a forced heir for "just cause," which is defined by the Civil Code as follows:

+Art.
 1621.
-Children; causes for disinherison by parents - A. A parent has just cause to disinherit a child if: - (1) The child has raised his hand to strike a parent, or has actually struck a parent; but a mere threat is not sufficient. - (2) The child has been guilty, towards a parent, of cruel treatment, crime, or grievous injury. - (3) The child has attempted to take the life of a parent. - (4) The child, without any reasonable basis, has accused a parent of committing a crime for which the law provides that the punishment could be life imprisonment or death. - (5) The child has used any act of violence or coercion to hinder a parent from making a testament.
+Children; causes for disinherison by parents

+- A. A parent has just cause to disinherit a child if: - (1) The child has raised his hand to strike a parent, or has actually struck a parent; but a mere threat is not sufficient. - (2) The child has been guilty, towards a parent, of cruel treatment, crime, or grievous injury. - (3) The child has attempted to take the life of a parent. - (4) The child, without any reasonable basis, has accused a parent of committing a crime for which the law provides that the punishment could be life imprisonment or death. - (5) The child has used any act of violence or coercion to hinder a parent from making a testament. - (6) The child, being a minor, has married without the consent of the parent. - (7) The child has been convicted of a crime for which the law provides that the punishment could be life imprisonment or death. - (8) The child, after attaining the age of majority and knowing how to contact the parent, has failed to communicate with the parent without just cause for a period of two years, unless the child was on active duty in any of the military forces of the United States at the time.

-- (6) The child, being a minor, has married without the consent of the parent. - (7) The child has been convicted of a crime for which the law provides that the punishment could be life imprisonment or death. - (8) The child, after attaining the age of majority and knowing how to contact the parent, has failed to communicate with the parent without just cause for a period of two years, unless the child was on active duty in any of the military forces of the United States at the time. - B. For a disinherison to be valid, the cause must have occurred prior to the execution of the instrument that disinherits the heir. - E. Forced portion.
+- B. For a disinherison to be valid, the cause must have occurred prior to the execution of the instrument that disinherits the heir. - E. Forced portion.
 The forced portion is the minimum amount that you must leave to your forced heirs, no matter what you say in your will.
-The amount that a particular heir may inherit is referred to as his forced portion, or more precisely, as his legitime (pronounced "lej'-iteem").
+The amount that a particular heir may inherit is referred to as his forced portion, or more precisely, as his legitime (pronounced "lej'-i-teem").

-One forced heir - 1⁄4 of your estate (actually, 1⁄4 of the "active mass.")
+One forced heir -- 1/4 of your estate (actually, 1/4 of the "active mass.")

-Two or more forced heirs - 1⁄2 of your estate, shared equally.
+Two or more forced heirs -- 1/2 of your estate, shared equally.